approov/quickstart-android-java-okhttp/README.md

 You can see the latest in the `README` at [`approov-service-okhttp`](https://github.com/approov/approov-service-okhttp).

+Make sure you do a Gradle sync (by selecting `Sync Now` in the banner at the top of the modified `.gradle` file) after making these changes.

 Note that `approov-service-okhttp` is actually an open source wrapper layer that allows you to easily use Approov with `OkHttp`.
 This has a further dependency to the closed source Approov SDK itself.

 ## ENSURE THE SHAPES API IS ADDED